 If you don’t see the button, then your booking is not yet eligible.
 Please check again regularly or see right below.

-If you're check-in date is after May 6, 2020, the booking is not eligible to our Force majeure policy at this time, meaning the booking will abide by the regular cancelation policy set by the host and our Terms and conditions.
+If you're check-in date is after July 15, 2020, the booking is not eligible to our Force majeure policy at the moment, meaning the booking will abide by the regular cancelation policy set by the host and our Terms and conditions.
 There are 2 possibilities for the guests:

 - The host has a flexible cancelation policy: you can ask for a cancelation, you will be refunded for the total amount of the booking (except for misterb&b service fees).

 - The host has a strict cancelation policy: if you request the cancelation, you will be refunded for 70% of the amount of the booking (misterb&b service fees won’t be refunded).
 Therefore, we highly recommend that you wait until maximum 30 days prior to check-in date (or less) to cancel.
-Indeed, depending on the evolution of the situation, we might extend our Force Majeure policy beyond April 19 and you might be better refunded.
+Indeed, depending on the evolution of the situation, we might continue to further extend our Force Majeure policy and you might be better refunded.

 Alternative: Please note that we have waived all of misterb&b modification fees until further notice.
 Instead of canceling your trip, you can postpone it, subject to the availability of the hosts (click here for more on booking modification).

 Also, we have cut the host cancelation penalty by 50%, until further notice.